magento/merchdocs/src/customers/account-company-create.md

 1. In the _Company Administrator_ section, do the following:

-   - Enter the **Email address** for the company admin.
+   - Enter the **Email address** for the company administrator.

-      The email address for the company admin can be the same as the company email address, or a different email address.
-If a different email address is entered, a company user account is created, in addition to the company admin account.
+      The email address for the company administrator can be the same as the company email address, or a different email address.
+If a different email address is entered, a company user account is created, in addition to the company administrator account.

-   - Enter the **First Name** and **Last Name** of the Company Admin.
+   - Enter the **First Name** and **Last Name** of the company administrator.

    - Optionally complete the following fields: